The Mighty Avengers

-The Mighty Avengers is a comic book series that was published by Marvel Comics.
+The Mighty Avengers is an American comic book series that was published by Marvel Comics.
 Originally written by Brian Michael Bendis, also the writer of New Avengers, the title first featured an officially sanctioned Avengers team of registered superheroes, residing in New York City as part of the Fifty State Initiative, as opposed to the unlicensed team featured in The New Avengers.
 This first incarnation of the team is led by Iron Man and Ms. Marvel, with the second lineup featuring Hank Pym as the leader, and the third led by Luke Cage and Monica Rambeau.

 Publication history

 The team first appears in The Mighty Avengers #1 (May 2007), written by Brian Michael Bendis and pencilled and inked by Frank Cho.
 The roster, led by Ms. Marvel, also consisted of Ares, Black Widow, Iron Man, Sentry, Wasp and Wonder Man.
 In the wake of the superhero "Civil War", Iron Man recruits Ms. Marvel as leader of the revamped team.
 Together they select the first roster.

 The Mighty Avengers was originally intended to run parallel with New Avengers, with characters and events crossing over and being viewed from both perspectives.
 However, artist Cho fell behind schedule, and left the book after six issues and an additional cover.
 Successor Mark Bagley drew the series from issues #7–11 (early March – late May 2008).

 The series was canceled with The Mighty Avengers #36 (April 2010), at the conclusion of the Siege storyline.

 The team was relaunched in September 2013 under the creative team of Al Ewing and Greg Land.
 The new team is more street-level and is led by Luke Cage.
 The team contains new versions of Ronin, White Tiger and Power Man, plus Blue Marvel, the Superior Spider-Man, She-Hulk, Spectrum, and the Falcon.
 It ran for fourteen issues.

 In November 2014 as part of the Marvel Now initiative, a third volume was launched: Captain America and the Mighty Avengers.
 This volume was written by Al Ewing and illustrated by Luke Ross and Iban Coello.
 This volume was cancelled in June 2015, after nine issues.